KumarP123IT/Dermatological-cancer-detection-Integrated-with-rule-based-chatbot/README.md

-# 🧬 Skin Disease Detection System
+# 🧬 Dermatological cancer detection intergrated with rule-based chatbot

 A web-based application that uses deep learning to detect skin diseases from uploaded images.
 The system also features a chatbot that provides additional information about detected diseases and related dermatological conditions.